TNirvT/TNirvT.github.io/_posts/2022-02-24-deploy-to-aws.md

 - Configure the root user name and password
 - Select storage type, e.g. hard disk or SSD, and size
 - Decide if public access is necessary
-- Setup the security options (firewall), here I need to allow ICMP between the RDS instance and EC2 instance, to keep the connect alive
+- Setup the security options (firewall), here I need to allow ICMP traffic between the RDS instance and EC2 instance, to keep the connect alive

 As mentioned before, I use MySQL workbench to monitor the database behavior, and do some experiments, which is very handy.

 ## Couldflare

 Couldflare provides a number of useful services in one place.
-I can buy domain name, and use it's DNS service to proxy domain name to my EC2 address.
-And also generate SSL/TLS certificates, which can be installed on Nginx on my EC2 server.
+I can buy domain name, and use it's DNS service allows all traffic goes to Cloudflare with HTTPS connection, and proxied to my EC2 instance's address.
+And also generate SSL/TLS certificates, which can be installed on Nginx on the EC2 server.
 So that the connections from client browser to Cloudflare, and from Cloudflare to AWS EC2 are fully protected.

 [Shoplist running on AWS][live link]